Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 - Design and conduct of structured assessments and evaluation rubrics

-- Post-internship deployment support: connecting certified interns with Project Praveen schools as mentors
+- Post-internship deployment support: connecting certified interns with Project Praveen schools

 - Management of fee collection, logistics coordination, and participant communication